Financial calendar and key tax dates 2021-22

 Upcoming payroll and accounting changes for 2021-2022 tax

-- The furlough scheme that has supported many workers throughout the COVID-19 pandemic will end after 30 April 2021.
+- The furlough scheme that has supported many workers throughout the COVID-19 pandemic will end in September 2021.
 Employees under the scheme receive 80% of their pay up to £2,500 – while employers may choose to top this up.
+In July, employers will be expected to contribute 10%, increasing to 20% in August and September.

 - From April 2021, National Living Wage will increase by 2.2% from £8.72 to £8.91– and this will also include 23 and 24-year-olds for the first time.